bcarlborg/learning-riscv-assembly-on-qemu/DEBIAN-UBUNTU-SETUP.md

 - the generic build essential tools
 - `riscv64-linux-gnu-as`: a riscv64 version of the gnu assembler
 - `riscv64-linux-gnu-ld`: a riscv64 version of the gnu linker
-- `qemu-system-riscv64`: the executable to run qemu and simulate our riscv 64 board
+- `qemu-system-riscv64`: the executable to run qemu and simulate our RISC-V 64 board
 - `gdb-multiarch`: a build of gdb that can attach to qemu simulating riscv64
 - `socat`: a command line tool that makes it easy to forward data from files to pipes and sockets